A duality of the classical action yields a reflection symmetry of the quantum energy spectrum: Duality, self-duality, and action reflection symmetry in classical mechanics

 has four real solutions, while another equation has only two.
-Below we assume the energy $E$ to stay in the range where~\eqref{9b} has two solutions, while~\eqref{9a} has four. \footnote{~See Section~\ref{shapes} for a detailed discussion in application to a particular form of the potential~\eqref{Vcl}.}
+Without loss of generality we assume below that the energy $E$ stays in the range where~\eqref{9b} has two solutions, while~\eqref{9a} has four.\footnote{~See Appendix~\ref{shapes} for a detailed discussion. }